Welcome to the Centre for Attention, Learning and Memory

 *Recruitment criteria update*

 We have now reached the target number of children with difficulties in attention, learning and / or memory set out in our original study design.
-We are closing referrals to CALM for children with these problems with immediate effect.
+We closed referrals for these children to CALM in March 2018.

 From May 2018 we will be recruiting children attending the same schools as the children we have already seen in CALM.
 The purpose of this new recruitment phase is to allow us to look in detail at the extent to which the cognitive abilities, learning, behaviour and brain functioning of children referred to CALM differ from a representative sample of children of the same age.